 The information on governance included here supplements that described in the Directors' report and in the statement of Directors' responsibilities.
-The Board of Directors have formally met three times during the year, with the Finance Sub-committee meeting a further three times to ensure appropriate scrutiny and governance procedures are being adopted.
+The Board of Directors have formally met four times during the year, with the Finance Sub-committee meeting a further three times to ensure appropriate scrutiny and governance procedures are being adopted.

 Attendance during the year at meetings of the Directors was as follows:

-Director Role Number of meetings attended Out of a possible
+Director Role Number of meetings attended From a possible

-Shelley Davies LA Director 3 3
+Shelley Davies LA Director 2 4

-Fiona Fearon Academy Director 2 3
+Fiona Fearon Co-opted Director 3 4

-Gary Griffin Co-opted Director 3 3
+Gary Griffin Co-opted Director 3 4

-Richard Hill Academy Director (Chair from December 2019) 3 3
+Richard Hill Co-opted and Chair of Directors 4 4

-lan Patterson Co-opted Director 3 3
+Ian Patterson Co-opted Director 4 4

-Nina Pogossova Co-opted Director 3 3
+Nina Pogossova Co-opted Director 3 4

-Jolyon Roberts Executive Principal and CEO 3 3
+Jolyon Roberts Executive Principal and CEO 4 4

-Lynne Sampson Executive Principal 3 3
+Lynne Sampson Executive Principal 4 4

-Kevin Smith Academy Director (Chair until December 2019 - 1

-Emma Whapham Co-opted Director 3 3
+Emma Whapham Co-opted Director 3 4

 The Board of Directors is the body responsible for the delivery of the Trust's objectives and the success of all five schools in the Trust.
 The Trust also runs Thornton Heath Nursery School for the LA on a cost neutral basis but standards there are overseen by the school's own Governing Body.
 The Directors of the Trust ensure that there is no actual cost to the Trust associated with running this provision.
-There has been one change in Board membership this year with Kevin Smith leaving the Board as of 13 December 2019 and being replaced by Emma Whapham.
+Two Directors were appointed on 1 July 2021 but did not attend any meetings until the new academic year in September 2021.